Anthony Beauvillier Game Preview: Canucks vs. Sharks

 Beauvillier Season Stats Insights

-- In 18 games this season, Beauvillier has a plus-minus of +6, while averaging 13:31 on the ice per game.
+- In 21 games this season, Beauvillier has averaged 13:43 on the ice, while putting up a plus-minus rating of +8.

-- Beauvillier has a point in four of 18 games this year, with multiple points in two of them.
+- In six of 21 games this year, Beauvillier has registered a point, including two games with two or more points.

-- Beauvillier has posted an assist in a game three times this season in 18 games played, including multiple assists once.
+- Beauvillier has an assist in five of 21 games this season, with multiple assists in one of them.

-- The implied probability that Beauvillier hits the over on his points over/under is 43.5%, based on the odds.
+- The implied probability that Beauvillier goes over his points over/under is 41.7%, based on the odds.

-- Given his moneyline odds, Beauvillier has an implied probability of 28.6% of going over his assist prop bet.
+- There is an implied probability of 26.3% of Beauvillier going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.